-General and administrative expenses consist primarily of compensation and related costs for our finance, human resources and other administrative personnel, including stock-based compensation, employee benefits and travel.
+General and administrative expenses consist primarily of compensation and related costs for our finance, human resources and other administrative personnel, including stock-based compensation and employee benefits.
 In addition, general and administrative expenses include third-party consulting, legal, patent, audit, accounting services and facilities costs.
-We expect to continue to incur general and administrative expenses due to additional legal, accounting, insurance, investor relations and other costs associated with being a public company, as well as other costs associated with growing our business.
+We expect to continue to incur general and administrative expenses due to additional legal, accounting, insurance, investor relations and other costs associated with being a public company.
+In addition, we expect our general and administrative expenses to increase for the foreseeable future due to transaction costs and expenses related to our potential merger with Aadi.

-Restructuring (Benefit) Expense
+Restructuring Expense

-Restructuring (benefit) expense consists primarily of severance related expenses of employees terminated as a result of our restructuring efforts.
+Restructuring expense consists primarily of severance related expenses of employees terminated as a result of the Company's restructuring efforts.
 Expenses include continued payroll, benefits and outplacement services (collectively "severance") as defined and agreed upon by the respective employees' severance agreement.
-Severance was recognized as restructuring expense in 2019 when employees were notified of the restructuring event with a corresponding restructuring accrual which was reduced as payments were made to the employees.
+Severance is recognized as restructuring expense when employees are notified of the restructuring event with a corresponding restructuring accrual which is reduced as payments are made to the employees.